Hoping A Crisis Isn’t Around The Corner

 She told me later how happy she was that those words were fresh in her mind and ready in her time of need.

-When we are faced with a crisis, especially one we may not be expecting, our mind will go on autopilot.
-If we have not prepared ourselves, where our thoughts go are often not helpful to us in the moment.
-We may want to argue with reality because what we are facing is just too hard to accept.
-Or we may get stuck in indecision, not knowing what to do.
+When we are faced with a crisis, especially one we may not be expecting, unless we have special training, we may not respond very well.
+In that moment, our brain may offer up all sorts of unhelpful thoughts.
+We may be in shock and disbelief because what we are facing seems just too hard to accept.
+Or we may feel frantic and get stuck in indecision, not knowing what to do.

 Our mind will offer us unhelpful thoughts like: